Preparing The Trip: Travelling To and Around Barbados

 See Also - How to get here

-Barbados (BGI) (Grantley Adams), 13km (8 miles) east of Bridgetown, in the parish of Christ Church.
-Airport porters charge per bag for transporting luggage to the street outside of the customs terminal.
-Facilities in the airport include a bank, bars, duty free shops and restaurants.
-Free public wireless internet access is available.
-Explore the Barbados airport
+Grantley Adams International Airport (BGI) is located in the south of the island, 13km (8 miles) east of the capital city Bridgetown.
+Airport porters charge per bag for transporting luggage out of the customs terminal.
+Facilities in the airport include a lounge, duty free shops and restaurants.
+Free public WiFi is available.
+Explore the Barbados airport.

 Airport Bus Service:

 Departure Tax of BDS $55 (US $ 27.50) applies for all passengers over 2 years old leaving Barbados.
+Effective October 1, 2018 an additional fee has been added - passengers flying outside of the Caribbean region pay US$70 per person, and those flying within the Caribbean pay US$35 per person.
 Most airlines include this with the cost of the ticket, but check to be sure.

 Barbados has an international deep water harbour at Bridgetown and is a port of call for a number of British, European and American cruise lines.